-And of course, there are times where it's all too much, and I can't keep calm.
+And, of course, there are times where it's all too much, and I can't keep calm.
 In those times I write.
 Journaling has become a daily ritual of mine.
 I write about how I am feeling or how others around me feel.
 I write lists and lists and lists of the things I still want to buy for my baby, the things I need to tidy in my home before it arrives, and the things I need for my home birth.
-I write the titles of songs for my birth playlist that I really hope I remember to play: Lana Del Rey, Imogen Heap, and a few Beyonce songs in case I feel like moving.
+I write down the titles and artists of songs for my birth playlist that I really hope I remember to play: Lana Del Rey, Imogen Heap, and a few Beyoncé songs in case I feel like moving.

-It seems like right now, there is no better time to find some good music and get moving.
+Right now, it seems like there has never been a better time to find some good music and get moving.
 If I don't have a moment to sit and write, which usually I only find time for once my 4-year-old has gone to bed, I play music.
-We're creating a "pandemic playlist" which makes us laugh and gets our bodies moving.
+We're creating a "pandemic playlist" that makes us laugh and gets our bodies moving.
 It's silly, but in these busy dance moments, I'm not thinking about what is happening around me and I'm truly happy.
 Very out of breath since I am nearing my third trimester, but happy.

-So I try to remain calm, because honestly, I can't think of any other way to deal with this scary and uncertain time.
-I hope that this Summer we will find time for the beach and the sun and this baby will be born into a world that has the chance to remember, after so much uncertainty and pain, how beautiful it is.
+So, I try to remain calm, because honestly, I can't think of any other way to deal with this scary and uncertain time.
+I hope that this summer we will get time for the beach and the sun and this baby will be born into a world that has the chance to remember, after so much uncertainty and pain, how beautiful it is.
 And while today I feel calm, tomorrow I might not.
-And that is okay, too.
+And that is OK, too.
 I've got music, my journal, and a new baby to look forward to.
 And I can only control what I do.